 Are there any post-doc positions or visiting scholar positions available?

 Regrettably, our current financial plan and space limitations do not enable us to accommodate post-docs or visiting scholars at this time.

 Does the program offer internship opportunities?

 We host a lively undergraduate internship program for Princeton University students.
 The program offers several compensated positions during the term as well as during the summer.
 Interns carry out a variety of research tasks, check facts, and review the accuracy of transcripts.
 They are full participants in staff activities.
 The program announces internship competitions at several points during the year.
-Alternatively, please send a cv and cover letter to the Program Manager.
+Alternatively, please send a cv and cover letter to the Associate Director.
 Unfortunately, we cannot accommodate students from other universities in most instances.
-Summer Internship Applications Due by March 15.

 Are there jobs available with this program?

 Any open positions with this program will appear on this website and on the Princeton University Jobs site.
-Set the department filter to "Woodrow Wilson School" (WWS 285).
 Applications must be conveyed via the university's website, although you are welcome to send a c.v. directly to us to supplement your main application.
 We fill open positions with people who have past experience in one or more of the locations in which we work, comfort in interview settings, very strong writing and analytical ability, some knowledge of our subject matter and strong language skills.

 Does the program provide advice or consulting services?